• Skip to primary navigation

 Graham cracker ice cream mixture in a bowl with a rubber spatula.

-STEP 4: Next, fold the sweetened condensed milk and soaked graham crackers into the whipped cream with a rubber spatula.
-Make sure to fold everything gently so the cream stays aerated.
+Step 4: Fold the sweetened condensed milk and soaked graham crackers into the whipped cream with a rubber spatula.

 Ice cream in a square pan.